Presentation talking points with additional notes

 People are not perfect – they make mistakes, even with the best intentions.

 Government must be designed to limit the damage of mistakes.

 Impediments required to make it more difficult and take longer to pass laws

 5. “Separation of Powers” – How many “powers” are there, and what are they?

 legislative, executive, judicial – make, execute, judge under the law

-federal, state, county, city – broken down for issues at each level
+federal, state, county, city – broken down for issues and powers at each level

 boards and commissions – addressing specific civil areas of issues